Disco Demolition Night: Event

 The first game was to begin at 6:00 pm CDT, with the second game to follow.
 Lorelei, a model who did public appearances for WLUP and who was popular in Chicago that summer for her sexually provocative poses in the station's advertisements, threw out the first pitch.
 As the first game began, Mike Veeck received word that thousands of people were trying to get into the park without tickets and sent his security personnel to the stadium gates to stop them.
 This left the field unattended, and fans began throwing the uncollected disco LPs and singles from the stands.
 Tigers designated hitter Rusty Staub remembered that the records would slice through the air, and land sticking out of the ground.
 He urged teammates to wear batting helmets when playing their positions, "It wasn't just one, it was many.
 Oh, God almighty, I've never seen anything so dangerous in my life."
 Attendees also threw firecrackers, empty liquor bottles, and lighters onto the field.
 The game was stopped several times because of the rain of foreign objects.

 Dozens of hand-painted banners with such slogans as "Disco sucks" were hung from the ballpark's seating decks.
 White Sox broadcaster Harry Caray saw groups of music fans wandering the stands.
 Others sat intently in their seats, awaiting the explosion.
 Mike Veeck recalled an odor of marijuana in the grandstand and said of the attendees, "This is the Woodstock they never had."
 The odor permeated the press box, which Caray and his broadcast partner, Jimmy Piersall, commented on over the air.
 The crowds outside the stadium also threw records, or gathered them and burned them in bonfires.

-Detroit won the first game, 4–1.
+Detroit won the game, 4–1.